When does the 2020 Census start?

 While April 1, 2020 is officially Census Day, preparation for the population count starts nearly a decade in advance, and enumeration takes place over several months.
 The 2020 Census kicks off in January 2020 with the population count in remote parts of Alaska—while the area is frozen and traversable.3 Notices and forms will start arriving in the mail in March 2020.
 For households that don’t respond to the census, nonresponse follow-up begins in April 2020 and wraps up at the end of July 2020.

-The Census Bureau will publish apportionment population counts (used to redistribute the 435 seats in the U.S. House of Representatives) within nine months of Census Day—by December 31, 2020.
+The Census Bureau was expected to publish apportionment population counts (used to redistribute the 435 seats in the U.S. House of Representatives) within nine months of Census Day—by December 31, 2020.
+Given delays related to the coronavirus, this date may change.

 Can I refuse to answer a census question?